danielcifuentes54/aws-ai-practitioner/README.md

   - Helps to identify unbalanced datasets
   - Provides tools for data cleaning and augmentation

+### Transparent and Explainable Models

+* Key Aspects of Transparency:
+  - Interpretability:
+    - Simple models with clear rules
+    - How easily we can understand the mechanics of the model.
+    - Some industries require hogh level of interpretability (e.g finance, healthcare)
+  - Explainability:
+    - Complex models viewed as black boxes
+    - Describing why a model produced a certain output without knowing how it works internally
+    - Neural Networks are not easily interpretable
+* AWS AI Transparency - Service Cards:
+  - Provide to users with details about the model that they want to to use, available for recognition, textract, comprenhend
+  - SageMaker Model Cards: allow to provide clear information about the model,its training, metrics and more to promote transparency.
+* Human-Centered-AI Prioritizing Human Needs:
+  - Involving users in AI design and development
+  - Amazon Augmented AI (A2I): allow human review of AI predictions
+  - Amazon SageMaker Ground Truth: Incorporate human beings into the human loop learning (RLHF)
+* Amplified Decision Making: AI enhances human decision-making by providing insights, predictions, and automation.

 ## Security, Compliance, & Governance for AI solutions

 ###